-China leads the world in deployment of hydropower.
-Roughly 30% of global hydropower capacity is in China.
-China’s installed hydropower capacity is more than three times that of any other nation.7
+China leads the world in deployment of hydropower, with roughly 28% of global hydropower capacity.
+As of the end of 2018, China had roughly 352 GW of hydropower.
+China’s hydropower capacity is more than three times that of any other nation.

 China also leads the world in new hydropower construction.
-In 2017, China installed 9 GW of new hydropower capacity—roughly 40% of the world total.
-More than one-third of the growth in global hydropower capacity through 2021 is projected to be in China.8
+In 2018, China installed 8 GW of new hydropower capacity.

 Most Chinese hydropower development is in the western and southern parts of the country.
 Northern China has very little hydropower development.
 (See map below.)

 Chinese hydropower production plays an important role in limiting Chinese emissions of heat-trapping gases:

 - In 2018, Chinese hydropower produced 1233 TWh of electricity.
 If the same power had been produced from coal-fired power plants, those plants would have emitted roughly 1.1 Gt of CO2(using generally accepted international emissions factors).
 1.1 Gt of CO2is roughly 3% of global emissions and more than the total CO2emissions from Germany.

 - The Chinese National Energy Administration (NEA) estimates that during the 13th Five-Year Plan (2016–2020), hydropower will supply roughly 5600 TWh of electricity in China.
 The NEA estimates this will avoid roughly 3.5 Gt of CO2(a slightly more conservative calculation of avoided CO2than the one just above).